Wolverine971/9takes/src/blog/enneagram/enneagram-type-9.md

 In relationships, Enneagram Type 9 individuals tend to be supportive and accommodating, valuing harmony and peace above all else.
 They often put their partner's needs before their own and may struggle with asserting their desires or opinions.
 They are typically warm and empathetic, and their desire to maintain a sense of connection and avoid conflict can make them excellent listeners and mediators.

 However, Enneagram Type 9 individuals may struggle to express their needs and emotions in relationships.
-They may tend to suppress their desires and opinions to keep the peace, leading to a sense of inner frustration or resentment over time.
+They may suppress their desires and opinions to keep the peace, leading to inner frustration or resentment over time.
 They may also struggle with setting boundaries and saying no, leading to feeling overwhelmed or taken advantage of by their partner.

 Enneagram Type 9 individuals may also be hesitant to make decisions or take action in their relationships, fearing that doing so could upset the harmony they have worked hard to maintain.
 They may need reassurance from their partner and may benefit from a more assertive partner who can help them navigate decision-making.